tdaron/bridger/README.md

 We've structured the code into two main parts:

-- **The Main Project (Root Directory)**: This is the whole shebang.
-It handles mesh generation (using gmsh), rendering the bridge and tank (via glfw, glad, and our own lightweight graphics code found in src/gui), loading assets (stb_image.h), and logging useful (or cryptic) messages (log.c).
+- **The Main Project (Root Directory)**: Handles mesh generation (using gmsh), rendering the bridge and tank (via glfw, glad, and our own lightweight graphics code found in src/gui), loading assets (stb_image.h), and logging useful (or cryptic) messages (log.c).
 It depends on the solver library below.

-- **The Standalone Solver (solver/ directory)**: Nestled inside the solver directory is the heart of the FEA simulation.
-It's an independent library, crafted from scratch with C, containing our finite-element method implementation.
-Not any dependencies here!
+- **The Standalone Solver (solver/ directory)**: Heart of the FEA simulation.
+It's an independent library, containing our finite-element method implementation.
+No dependencies here!

 ## Dependencies: The Necessary Evils